Cookie915/ApexMapRotations/README.md

 ## ✅ Attributions
 - Thank you https://apexlegendsapi.com/#introduction for a clean easy to use API with good JSON responses.
 - Thank you https://www.reddit.com/user/kurdan/ for the Error and Loading screen images
+- This app is not affiliated with or sponsored by Electronic Arts Inc. or its licensors.

 ## 📷 Screenshots
 <P align="center">